-The present paper examines the role that green bonds can play in financing the transition to low carbon economy.
-We first establish the need for central banks to respond to climate change challenges and we present the main ways in which they can get involved.
-We explain why green bonds should be used to instrument of choice for financing the low carbon transition, based, on the one hand, on the theoretical argument of intergenerational burden sharing and, on the other hand, on the practical need of large long-term infrastructure investments.
+The present paper examines the role that bonds can green plav financing the transition to low carbon economy.
+We first establish central banks the need for to climate respond change challenges and we present the main ways in which they can get involved.
+We explain why green bonds should be used to instrument of choice for financing the low carbon transition, based, on the one hand, on the theoretical argument intergenerational burden sharing and, on the other hand, on the practical need of large long-term infrastructure investments.
 After defining green bonds, we present their main characteristics.
-We then summarize the development of the green bond market in the last decade.
+We then summarize the development of the market in bond the green decade.
 We conclude by presenting ways in which to respond to existing challenges and barriers, so that the green bonds market develops further.